emmaclinton/emmaclinton.github.io/twit/RE-Dorian-Report.md

 Wang, Z., X. Ye, and M. H. Tsou.
 2016.
 Spatial, temporal, and content analysis of Twitter for wildfire hazards.
 Natural Hazards 83 (1):523–540.
 DOI:10.1007/s11069-016-2329-6

-Include any referenced studies or materials in the [AAG Style of author-date referencing](https://www.tandf.co.uk//journals/authors/style/reference/tf_USChicagoB.pdf).

 ####  Report Template References & License

 This template was developed by Peter Kedron and Joseph Holler with funding support from HEGS-2049837.
 This template is an adaptation of the ReScience Article Template Developed by N.P Rougier, released under a GPL version 3 license and available here: https://github.com/ReScience/template.
 Copyright © Nicolas Rougier and coauthors.
 It also draws inspiration from the pre-registration protocol of the Open Science Framework and the replication studies of Camerer et al. (2016, 2018).
 See https://osf.io/pfdyw/ and https://osf.io/bzm54/